mamawpsg16/LARAVUE/README.md

 Use the following command to start the Laravel development server: php artisan serve

 ## Generate Authorization Secretkey for JWTAuth
-Use the following command to generate secretkey php artisan jwt:secret
+Use the following command to generate JWT_SECRET: php artisan jwt:secret